 Variegation is the appearance of different colored zones in the leaves or stems of the plant.
 Variegated succulents have their names followed by "f. variegatus/variegata/variegatum" or "forma variegatus/variegata/variegatum."
 The abbreviation "f." and the word "forma" are not italicized (although the word "variegatus/variegata/variegatum" should be).

-The crested or cristate form is a rare mutation of abnormal growth in a plant that produces elongated or flattened tissue.
+The crested or cristate form is a rare mutation in which a plant produces elongated or flattened tissue.
 The binomial name is followed by "f. cristatus/cristata/cristatum" or "forma cristatus/cristata/cristatum".
 The abbreviation "f." and the word "forma" are not italicized (although the word "cristatus/cristata/cristatum" should be).

-A monstrose mutation is even more distorted than a crested one.
-It usually involves all the meristematic tissue in a plant and results in a club or cylindrical-like shape or sometimes uneven surface.
+A monstrous mutation is even more distorted than a crested one.
+It usually involves all the meristematic tissue in a plant and results in a club- or cylindrical-like shape or sometimes an uneven surface.
 This is more common in cacti.
 The binomial name is followed by "f. monstruosus/monstruosa/monstruosum" or "forma monstruosus/monstruosa/monstruosum."
 The abbreviation "f." and the word "forma" are not italicized (although the word "monstruosus/monstruosa/monstruosum" should be).

-Hybrid is breeding plants to create new varieties and to improve old ones.
+Hybridization is the breeding of plants to create new varieties and improve old ones.
 It's especially popular with Echeverias.
 The parent flower that furnishes the pollen is called the pollen parent, and the one that bears the seed is called the seed parent.
 The seed parent always comes first, the pollen parent comes second, and the symbol "×" is between them and is not italicized.

 Name Changes